Low Power Embedded System Design is on the rise.

-There is no single rule which can be followed universally for all type of requirements.
-It is certainly a mix of system design, circuit design, and firmware design.
-So, how should a design engineer go about it?
+There is no single rule which can be followed universally for all type of use cases.
+It’s rather a mix of system design, circuit design, and firmware design, and trade-offs.

 There are various techniques which can help reduce power consumption, some of them I have personally used in the past while working on different projects.